JasonHunt-DA/Bike_rentals/README.md

 * Investigation into bike rentals for Blue Bikes and Divvy Bikes
 * Investigation into our collected bike data for the year of 2017 through to 2019
 * In particular trying to gain a better understanding of our clients habits
+* Cleansing, Wrangling and Analysis performed in MS Excel

 ## Analysing Trends
 * Three main questions we asked ourselves: